-Up until now your young adults have known where they were going; they've followed an educational path that was laid out for them.
+Up until now your young adult has known where they were going; they've followed an educational path that was laid out for them.

-Now there are many paths open to them.
+Now there are many paths open to them when leaving school, on graduating and during their early career.
 This life stage can lead to a lot of development in their idea of who they are, where they exist in the world, and what their purpose is.
 They are likely to feel stressed and overwhelmed at times.

 You want to support them and be there for them but equally you want them to make their own decisions.
 It's their future, not yours.

 You might be lacking the knowledge to share with them.
 Or even if you have the knowledge they may not want to listen.

 Getting some external support for your young adult will give you peace of mind.
 And help your young adult share their thoughts and emotions, get clarity, make plans and see progress more quickly and with less stress than if they struggle on alone.

 Rachel and our son worked together for 5 weeks and during this time she enabled him to become more self-aware, provided him with some structure and a step-by-step process that he followed to help him make decisions and move forward.
 This gave our son some focus during these challenging times.
 Rachel was also there when the A Level results were announced providing invaluable advice and support.
 Our son is feeling more positive about what the future holds and more confident in himself, now fully understanding the skills he has to offer.

 I would highly recommend Rachel, she has a great deal of expertise to offer youngsters and their parents.
 She encourages youngsters to break out of their comfort zone and explore areas they wouldn't normally consider.